 “Sticks and stones may break my bones but words can never hurt me.”

-That may have worked in the school yard at recess, but language has tremendous power, both to communicate and to miscommunicate.
+That may have worked in the schoolyard at recess, but language and word choices have tremendous power, both to communicate and to miscommunicate.
 Take the word “depression” for example.

 Depression is often used in everyday language to describe an emotion like sadness.
 This is a very different creature from major depressive disorder, which can be debilitating and affect almost every aspect of a person’s functioning.
 Similarly, bipolar disorder is a whole different can of worms from short-term mood fluctuations.
 If people are lightly tossing these words around to describe transient emotional blips, it dilutes the social understanding of these terms and minimizes the experience of those suffering from mental illness.

-We could all do well to reflect a bit on the language we choose to use and what that might mean for those around us.
+We could all do well to reflect a bit on our word choices and what that might mean for those around us.
 Sticks and stone may break my bones, but words can wound me far deeper.